kngeno/stdm-configurations/README.md

 A set of the respective STDM data profile customizations at the country level.
 See the topic on Creating and Customizing Data Profiles in the user manual https://www.stdm.gltn.net/docs/1_7/#t=Getting_Started.htm

-### Organization Structure
+### Project Structure

-Organization structure of the stdm - configurations are based by country and themes within the country i.e. Uganda has a theme like Customary Ownership
+The project structure of the stdm - configurations are based by country and themes within the country i.e. Uganda has a theme like Customary Ownership

 #### Country Pprofiles:
 1. Uganda